 - Follow directions given by the bus driver.
 Insubordination or disrespectful behavior will not be tolerated. - 2.
 Sit in assigned seat. - 3.
 Be respectful to other students. - 4.
-Keep the aisleway clear. - 5.
-Remain seated and face forward at all times when the bus is in motion. - 6.
-Refrain from any loud, profane, obscene language or gestures. - 7.
-Refrain from throwing any object inside, outside or in front of the school bus. - 8.
-Keep all bookbags, books, school equipment, musical instruments, or other personal belongings contained to his/her assigned seat. - 9.
-Keep all parts of the body inside the bus and in his/her assigned seat. - 10.
+Keep the aisleway clear. - Remain seated and face forward at all times when the bus is in motion. - 6.
+Refrain from any loud, profane, obscene language or gestures. - Refrain from throwing any object inside, outside or in front of the school bus. - Keep all bookbags, books, school equipment, musical instruments, or other personal belongings contained to his/her assigned seat. - Keep all parts of the body inside the bus and in his/her assigned seat. - 10.
 Keep all objects inside the bus and be respectful of motorists. - 11.
 Cooperate in keeping the bus clean from debris and damage. - 12.
 Never bring glass on the bus. - 13.
 Never eat, drink or chew gum on the bus. - 14.
-Use designated bus stop assigned by the Transportation Department. - 15.
-Arrive to the bus stop five (5) minutes prior to the scheduled arrival. - 16.
+Use designated bus stop assigned by the Transportation Department. - Arrive to the bus stop five (5) minutes prior to the scheduled arrival. - 16.
 When/if using any personal electronic device, students are required to use earbuds/headphones and must refrain from making calls, taking video or photographs while on the school bus.

 Transportation Discipline Procedures - Students who are assigned to ride Harford County Public Schools' buses must assume certain responsibilities.
 Misconduct, carelessness and thoughtlessness are hazardous to the safe operation of the school bus.
-The bus is an integral part of the total school program and the driver, who is an adult in a position of authority, must insist on appropriate behavior.
+The bus is an integral part of the school day and the driver, who is an adult in a position of authority, will insist on appropriate behavior.

-Each student will receive a copy of the "Transportation Rules for Students."
-These rules will be reviewed and explained to the students on an annual basis by school personnel.
+"Transportation Rules for Students" will be reviewed and explained to the students on an annual basis by school personnel.
 Violation of these rules will be reported to the school administration.